 Temari watched as Kankuro bore holes into the man.
 She looked at the older shinobi and asked, "So what can we do?"

 He looked at the kunoichi neutrally and answered, "Stay inside till the crisis has been averted."

-"What, so were to be told to stay inside like children?" the puppeteer sneered.
+"What, so were supposed to stay inside like children?" the puppeteer sneered.